As COVID-19 restrictions lift, South Jersey opens up and feels almost 'normal'

 ATLANTIC CITY — A year ago at this time, the My Friend Diner was closed.

-On Wednesday afternoon, owner Sargis Ghalechyan looked out of his restaurant at a crowded Atlantic City Boardwalk.
+On Wednesday afternoon, owner Sargis Ghalechyan looked out of his restaurant at a crowded Boardwalk.

-The sun was shining, and his restaurant was serving more customers than anytime since the pandemic started.
+The sun was shining, and his restaurant was serving more customers than at any time since the pandemic started.

 New Jersey continued its reopening by dropping many of its COVID-19 restrictions Wednesday.